ckrook/ckrook/README.md

-<h2>Hi there</h2> 👋

-I'm Charles, a Front-End Developer with over 8 years experience of HTML/CSS.
-I've recently decided to deepening my expertise in web development by studying Front-End Development at Medieinstitutet.
-This have expanded my knowledge in technologies such as Typescript, React, NodeJs, Express & MongoDB and much more.
+Hello!
+My name is Charles and I'm a Front-End Developer that is based in Stockholm, Sweden.

+I'm currently studying frontend development at Medieinstitutet where I'm deepening my knowledge in Javascript framworks.

+On my spare time I like to be outside in nature, travel and listen to music.